mendix/CommunityCommons/README.md

 ### Batches

-*AddToBatch* - Add an object to a batch.

-*CommitBatch* - Commit a batch.
+*RecommitInBatches* - Given an XPath and a batch size, commit all matching objects in batches of the given size.

 *DeleteAll* - Removes ALL instances of a certain domain object type using batches.